devicetree-org/lopper/README.txt

 information, changes to dtc are required, and while that work is planned, there is no estimated completion date.

+Lopper puts the preprocessed file (.pp) into the same directory as the system device tree.
+Without doing this, dtc cannot resolve labels from include files, and will throw an error.
+If we get into a mode where the system device tree's directory is not writeable, then we'll have to either copy everything or look into why dtc can't handle the split directories and include files.

 Lopper processing flow:
 -----------------------